TadiT7/treble_experimentations_wiki/Cherry-Mobile-Flare-S8.md

 Credits
 - @AljunCortez: The first one who started the development of Flare S8 in the Community
 - @loveleyz: For building some of the TWRP builds
-- @Hadenix: For compiling some of the TWRP builds
+- @Hadenix: For giving us permission to port one of his builds
 - @androidist1204: For improving this thread and for supporting the development community

 Tested ROMs: